Violinist Gidon Kremer

 on one hand, and on another hand introducing something unknown.
 But

 the unknown is not always only related to contemporary music.
-Here
+Here and

-in the past.
+the past.
 I had big pleasures discovering composers like Erwin Schulhoff

 or Artur Lourié, just to give you an example.